videoflow/videoflow/docs/source/user-documentation/writing-your-own-components.rst

 Implementing the ``process`` method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The process method receives as parameters as many items as the number of parents the processor node receives input from.
+The number of parameters of the ``process`` method is equal to the number of parents of the **processor** in the computation graph.
 For example, consider implementing a processor that takes as input the outputs of two parents, and returns as output `0` if the minimum came from the first parent, and `1` if it came from the second one.
 To implement it, simply do::